cliffano/rtk/README.md

 From 0.x, 1.x, 2.x to 3.x:

-Modify configuration which uses array sub-property to use square brackets, e.g.:
+Modify configuration which uses array sub-property syntax to use square brackets, e.g.:

 * from `versions.1.minor` to `versions[1].minor`
 * from `a.b.0.d.e` to `a.b[0].d.e`
 * from `jobs.build.steps.0.with.ref` to `jobs.build.steps[0].with.ref`

+Failing to update the syntax will result in the following error:

+    file:///path/to/lib/node_modules/rtk/node_modules/dot-prop/index.js:176
+        throw new Error('Cannot use string index');
+        ^

+    Error: Cannot use string index
+        at assertNotStringIndex (file:///path/to/lib/node_modules/rtk/node_modules/dot-prop/index.js:176:9)

 Colophon
 --------